Merrick Boulevard buses

-The Q5, Q85, Q86, Q87, and Q89 bus routes constitute a public transit corridor running along Merrick Boulevard (also known as Floyd H. Flake Boulevard) in southeastern Queens, New York City.
-The routes run from the Jamaica Center transit hub and business district to Rosedale, with continued service to Green Acres Mall in Valley Stream, Nassau County.
+The Q5, Q85, Q86, Q87, and Q89 bus routes constitute a public transit corridor running along Merrick Boulevard in Southeastern Queens, New York City, United States.
+The routes run from the Jamaica Center transit hub and business district to Rosedale, with continued service to the Green Acres Mall shopping center in Nassau County.
 The Q4 and Q84 buses also serve the northern portion of the corridor, before diverging east along Linden Boulevard and 120th Avenue respectively.
-The Q5 makes local stops on the corridor, while the Q85, Q86, Q87, and Q89 are rush routes, making limited stops along the corridor and local stops elsewhere.
-The routes on the corridor mainly serve as feeder routes to New York City Subway services at Jamaica Center–Parsons/Archer station.

 The Q4, Q5, Q84, and Q85 routes were operated by Bee-Line Inc. and later the North Shore Bus Company until 1947.
 The four routes were later taken over by MTA Regional Bus Operations under the New York City Transit brand.
 On June 29, 2025, all weekday Q5 service began terminating at 233rd Street, and all weekend daytime service began running to Green Acres, with its Rosedale branch replaced by the Q86.
 Weekday service to Green Acres is provided by the Q87, and the Q85’s Green Acres branch was spun off into the Q89.
 All of these routes are operated by MTA Regional Bus Operations.